BobAaldering/BobAaldering/README.md

 ### Fun facts - ⚡

-I love C++ very much!
+I love C++ and C# very much!
 Great for solving hours of research on a complex problem.
-And by the way, calculating, for example, electrical networks is also interesting!